 Section 9(d) debt includes tax-supported bonds issued by the VCBA, the VPBA, the CTB, and certain obligations of the Virginia Port Authority.
 It also includes bonded capital leases, other long-term capital leases, and installment purchases.
-This debt category has shown significant dollar growth over the last ten years, increasing \$5.57 billion during that period.
-Total outstanding Section 9(d) debt at June 30, 2015 was \$9.38 billion compared to \$3.81 billion at fiscal year-end 2006, which is equivalent to a 146% increase over the ten-year period.
-The increase is attributed to significant authorizations for transportation bonds in 2007, and VPBA and VCBA bonds in 2008, 2009, 2010, 2013 and 2014.
-An additional \$139 million of VPBA and VCBA debt was authorized in fiscal year 2015.
-The outstanding balance of section 9(d) debt increased 8%, or \$697 million, between fiscal year 2014 and fiscal year 2015.
+This debt category has shown significant dollar growth over the last ten years, increasing \$5.27 billion during the ten-year period.
+Total outstanding Section 9(d) debt at June 30, 2017 was \$9.68 billion compared to \$4.41 billion at fiscal year-end 2008, which is equivalent to a 120% increase over the ten-year period.
+The increase is attributed to significant authorizations for transportation bonds in 2007 that have been issued over the last 10 years, and significant authorizations of VPBA and VCBA bonds in 2008, 2009, 2010, 2013 and 2014.
+An additional \$139 million of VPBA and VCBA debt was authorized in fiscal year 2015 and then in fiscal year 2016, an additional \$2.68 billion was authorized between VPBA and VCBA.
+During the 2017 General Assembly Session, an additional \$216 million was authorized between VCBA and VPBA.
+Given the timing of authorizations versus issuances, the fiscal year 2016 and 2017 authorizations haven't significantly impacted the currently outstanding 9(d) debt, but the authorizations will have a significant impact on the outstanding debt in future years.
+As a result of refunding opportunities in recent years and a timing delay between project authorization and issuance which shifted several planned bond issuances from fiscal year 2017 to fiscal year 2018, the outstanding balance of section 9(d) debt declined 2%, or \$154 million, between fiscal year 2016 and fiscal year 2017.

-Other long-term obligations have experienced the most growth, increasing \$7.24 billion, or 478%, from \$1.52 billion at fiscal year-end 2006 to \$8.76 billion at fiscal year-end 2015.
+Other long-term obligations have experienced the most growth, increasing \$8.33 billion, or 427%, from \$1.95 billion at fiscal year-end 2008 to \$10.28 billion at fiscal year-end 2017.
+The significant increase has caused this category to surpass the amount of 9(d) obligations.
 The increase is partly due to the required inclusion of OPEB obligations beginning in 2008, but it is also related to increasing pension and OPEB obligations.
-The increase is also partly due to the implementation of GASB 68 in FY2015, which impacted the reporting of net pension liabilities.
-Between fiscal year 2014 and fiscal year 2015, other long-term obligations increased \$3.66 billion, which is equivalent to 72% growth over the last fiscal year.
-The increase over the last fiscal year was specifically related to growth in pension liabilities which increased \$3.45 billion, or 108%.
+The increase also reflects the implementation of GASB 68 in FY2015, which impacted the reporting of net pension liabilities.
+Between fiscal year 2016 and fiscal year 2017, other long-term obligations increased \$721 million, which is equivalent to 8% growth over the last fiscal year.
+The increase over the last fiscal year was related to growth in pension liabilities and OPEB liabilities which increased \$528 million, or 7%, and \$218 million, or 13%, respectively.